anders-kolstad/MadFates_Madingley/docs/02-initialisation.md

 ```

 <img src="02-initialisation_files/figure-html/unnamed-chunk-2-1.png" width="672" />

 This corresponds to somewhere in the Serengetti I think.

-This is the  default data to initialise the model.
+Now I will define the input data - `madingley_inputs()` just contains the default data to initialise the model.
+All of these can be twaked by the user, which I will do later in the Norwegian example.
 The spatial inputs is a relatively big list of raster files, but the others are small data frames.

 ```r
 sptl_inp = madingley_inputs("spatial inputs")